Paul Bissonnette: Pittsburgh Penguins

-Bissonnette began his professional career in 2005 with the Wheeling Nailers of the ECHL.
+Bissonnette began his professional career during the 2005–06 season with the Wheeling Nailers of the ECHL.
 He appeared in 14 games for the Nailers, while also playing 55 games with the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL).
 On November 12, 2005, Bissonnette received his first professional fighting major when he fought Jordan Smith of the Portland Pirates.
-The following season, Bissonnette played 65 games with the Nailers, while spending three with the Penguins.
+The following season, Bissonnette played 65 games with the Nailers, while only skating in three with the Wilkes-Barre/Scranton Penguins.
 Bissonnette scored his first professional goal in the AHL on February 25, 2006, on goaltender Maxime Ouellet of the Manitoba Moose.
-The following season, Bissonnette appeared in 65 games for the Nailers, while only skating in three for the Penguins.
-After 22 games with the Nailers during the 2007–08 season, Bissonnette was recalled by the Penguins, where he would spend the remainder of the season.
-While in Wilkes-Barre/Scranton, teammates Dennis Bonvie and Deryk Engelland worked with Bissonnette, often practising fighting techniques.
+After 22 games with the Nailers during the 2007–08 season, Bissonnette was recalled by Wilkes-Barre/Scranton, where he would spend the remainder of the season.
+While in Wilkes-Barre/Scranton, teammates Dennis Bonvie and Deryk Engelland worked with Bissonnette, often practicing fighting techniques.
 During his time in Wheeling, he was also named to the ECHL all-star game twice.

-Bissonnette earned a spot on the Pittsburgh Penguins' roster to begin the 2008–09 season.
+Bissonnette earned a spot on Pittsburgh's roster to begin the 2008–09 season.
 He earned his first NHL fighting major on October 16, 2008, when he fought Matt Bradley of the Washington Capitals.
 During the fight, Bissonnette knocked Bradley to the ice, bloodying his nose.
 On January 13, 2009, Bissonnette recorded his first career NHL point, assisting on a goal by Tyler Kennedy against the Philadelphia Flyers.

-On May 5, 2009, during a playoff game between the Wilkes-Barre/Scranton Penguins and the Hershey Bears, Bissonnette was hit awkwardly by Greg Amadio and Steve Pinizzotto.
-He was deeply cut by the skate of one of the Hershey players on his left wrist and suffered nerve damage in his left hand.
+On May 5, during a playoff game between Wilkes-Barre/Scranton and the Hershey Bears, Bissonnette was hit awkwardly by Greg Amadio and Steve Pinizzotto.
+He was deeply cut by the skate of one of Hershey's players on his left wrist and suffered nerve damage in his left hand.

-Phoenix/Arizona Coyotes
+Phoenix Coyotes

-On October 1, 2009, Bissonnette was claimed on waivers by the Phoenix Coyotes after failing to make the Penguins' NHL roster out of training camp.
-On October 12, 2009, Bissonnette's first fight as a Coyote occurred against Jody Shelley of the San Jose Sharks.
-On November 12, 2009, Bissonnette scored his first NHL goal, against goaltender Carey Price of the Montreal Canadiens in a 4–2 loss.
+On October 1, 2009, Bissonnette was claimed off waivers by the Phoenix Coyotes after failing to make the Penguins' NHL roster out of training camp.
+On October 12, Bissonnette's first fight as a Coyote occurred against Jody Shelley of the San Jose Sharks.
+On November 12, he scored his first of seven NHL goals, against goaltender Carey Price of the Montreal Canadiens in a 4–2 loss.

 On October 5, 2011, Bissonnette signed a two-year contract extension with the Coyotes.
-During the 2011–12 season, on November 19, 2011, Bissonnette scored the game-winning goal, playing in front of his mother and grandparents for the first time as an NHL player.
+During the 2011–12 season, on November 19, Bissonnette scored the game-winning goal, playing in front of his mother and grandparents for the first time as an NHL player.
 The Coyotes went on to win 4–2 over the Buffalo Sabres.

-With the 2012–13 NHL lock-out in effect, on November 1, 2012, Bissonnette signed with the Cardiff Devils of the British Elite Ice Hockey League (EIHL).
-In ten games for the Devils, Bissonnette scored 6 goals and 19 points before returning to the Coyotes.
+With the 2012–13 NHL lockout in effect, on November 1, 2012, Bissonnette signed with the Cardiff Devils of the British Elite Ice Hockey League (EIHL).
+In 10 games for Cardiff, Bissonnette recorded six goals and 15 assists for 21 points before returning to the Coyotes.